MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-yeoman.md

 6.&emsp; *Save* the updated `Tab.ts` file and *Save all* for good measure.

 > [!NOTE]
-> Open a command prompt in your project folder to complete the project's gulp tasks.
+> Open a command prompt in your project folder to complete the application's gulp tasks.

 ## Create a Teams App Manifest

-Now that your tab code is complete, you can build your project:
+Now that your tab code is complete, you can build your application:

 The [Teams Manifest](foo.md) will be part of your app package zip file (along with your two app icons) and will be uploaded into Microsoft Teams.
 This is achieved through a gulp task that validates the manifest and creates the zip file in the `./package` folder.
 In the command prompt, type the following: